 The European Subject and the ›Homo sovieticus‹

-This project investigates the discursive strategies and practices of the cultural production of specific European subjects with regards to the construction of »Homo sovieticus« (A. Sinov’ev).
+This project investigated the discursive strategies and practices of the cultural production of specific European subjects with regards to the construction of »Homo sovieticus« (A. Sinov’ev).

 The Soviet culture views European subjectivity as problematic.
 In light of new research, a controversial debate regarding such figuration emerges: Is one justified in employing the distinctions such as »Soviet subject« or »Soviet subjectivity«?

-The specific interest of this project builds upon this research trajectory, investigating salient examples of Georgian-Soviet and Russian-Soviet perspectives and their interplay.
-The project proposes two points of emphasis:
+The specific interest of this project builded upon this research trajectory, investigating salient examples of Georgian-Soviet and Russian-Soviet perspectives and their interplay.
+The project elucidated two topics:

 The investigations are structured by the following central questions: How is the »Soviet subject« conceptualized and represented in literature and film (posters)?
 With which attributes, emotions and spheres of influence is it endowed?
 How does it differ from the concept of the »new people«?
 With which practices and operations should singularity be exercised to become a »new Soviet people«?
 How does singularity evade itself in autobiographical personal testimonies, in the face of a culture that identifies itself outwardly (in the realm of the publicly visible) with triumph, jubilation, happiness and optimism?

 Von Trauer zu Triumph.
 Praktiken einer sowjetischen Éducation sentimentale im kulturellen Vergleich

 ZfL, Schützenstr.
 18, 10117 Berlin, 3.
 Et., Seminarraum 303

 Freundschaft.
 Konzepte und Praktiken in der Sowjetunion und im kulturellen Vergleich